ncw/gotemplate/README.md

 It is expected that the generated files will be checked into version control, and users of your code will just run `go get` to fetch it.
-`go generate` will only be run by delopers of the package.
+`go generate` will only be run by developers of the package.

 Writing templates
 -----------------